wurmlab/genomicscourse/current-year/practicals/population_genetics/pt-4-map-call.md

 exclusively in multiple queen colonies.

 We will use a subset of the reads from whole-genome sequencing of 14 male fire ants.
-Samples 1B to 7B are from single-queen colonies, samples 1b to 7b are from multiple-queen colonies.
+Samples 1B to 7B are from single-queen colonies, and samples 1b to 7b are from multiple-queen colonies.
 Ants are haplodiploid, which means that females are diploid and males are haploid.
 Here we will use only males, so all our samples are haploid, which makes variant calling easier.
 Bacteria and yeast are